 There are many considerations for a patient evaluating whether to have bariatric surgery, and our Weight-loss Surgery Program coordinator can help answer many of your questions.

-Guided by Weight-loss Surgery Program Director Dr. Farida Bounoua, FACS, the bariatric surgery is performed at Lompoc Valley Medical Center with required medical exams and evaluations completed at our Lompoc Health facilities.
+Guided by Weight-loss Program Director Dr. Farida Bounoua, FACS, the bariatric surgery is performed at Lompoc Valley Medical Center with required medical exams and evaluations completed at our Lompoc Health facilities.

 We provide extensive pre-operative testing, guidance, and education.
 Following your surgery, we equip you with tools such as nutrition navigation and support groups.